praveenmunagapati/identityserver/docs/externalapisecurity/externalapisecurity.md

 The service checks if the passed JWT is still valid, is signed by ItsYou.online, if the membership of example.operations is stated and if example_ServerRestartingService is the audience for this authorization.
 It now also knows that Bob executed the request and can log this.

 All information is contained within the JWT itself.
-There is no need validate this information with ItsYou.online since the signature proves the correctness.
+There is no need to validate this information with ItsYou.online since the signature proves the correctness.

 ![Secure an API using ItsYouOnline](SecureAnAPIUsingIYO.png)